lukaszcz/coqhammer/README.md

-CoqHammer (github-master) for Coq 8.8.1
+CoqHammer (github-partac) for Coq 8.8.1

 Requirements
 ------------